 I must sincerely apologise to all you felters who have been waiting for me to come up with dates for workshops.
 I have a long list of names, so rather than email individually I am giving my reasons for the delay in this newsletter.

 I really enjoy conducting workshops.
 I find I gain inspiration and friendships from the wonderful people who attend.
 But workshops are a lot of work and very intensive, taking up a lot of energy.
 So I've decided not to do any more workshops, but focus on my felting.

-Over the past year I've been developing new felting ideas and techniques, and will be increasing the number of retail outlets for my wearables.
+Over the past year I've been developing new felting ideas and techniques, and will be increasing the number of retail outlets for my felted creations.
 Also, Rod has taken over all the business operations, so I now have more time to spend on creative endeavors.

 The cost of wool and silk has gone up again.
 We have managed to absorb these extra costs through 2012 and have a fairly large inventory on hand.
 But unfortunately we will have to begin increasing our prices as our inventory is sold and we buy in new stuff at the higher prices.